isabelroig/DH-150---Isabel-Roig-Penso/Assignment06/README.md

 ![](lfp2.png)

 Confusions and/or unexpected interactions:
 The user, when attempting to sort the items by price, tried to filter the items by price range.
 I noticed this function was not defined in the low-fidelity and guided the user into the page they should use.
 Besides this, the user felt pretty confident in her actions and managed to use the wireframe confidently.
+Midway through the interaction, the user asked where the home button was, because she could not see it.
+It turned out it was forgotten in the main design, so I prompted the user into continuing using the wireframe, despite the detail.

 ### Interaction #2